- What's On?

 Asking for reasons for making deductions from a deposit Letter to send to landlord requesting reasons for deductions.

-Letter disputing deductions from a deposit – Send this to your landlord if you dispute any deductions taken from your deposit ( ie, high cleaning charges, high decorating costs etc)
+Letter disputing deposit deductions Send this to your landlord if you dispute any deductions taken from your deposit ( ie, high cleaning charges, high decorating costs etc)

-Letter to ask for your deposit to be refunded – Send this to your landlord/agent only if your deposit HAS NOT BEEN SECURED in a tenancy deposit scheme
+Asking for deposit to be refunded when landlord has not protected the deposit - Send this to your landlord/agent only if your deposit HAS NOT BEEN SECURED in a tenancy deposit scheme

 Wanting to leave your contract early